ESTABLISHMENT OF PARENTAGE

 4.

-of the child, and:
+other presumptive father of the child, and:

-(i) the assertion is in a record filed with the
+(i) the assertion is in a record filed with the Office of Vital Records

-certificate; or
+child's birth certificate; or

-At this time, OVRS indicates that any “assertions in a record
+At this time, OVRS indicates that any assertions “in a record

-to the declarant father section below.
+father section below.

 If either party provides any other type of “record” or “promise”

-is sufficient to meet the definition of presumed father.
+determine if it is sufficient to meet the definition of presumed father.

 Valid

-Methods to Challenge the Presumption of Paternity
+Methods to Challenge the Presumption of Parentage

 If a man meets the legal definition of a presumed father as given above,